wgpsutherland/js-double-linked-list/README.md

     list.pop();

 Remove the item at the end of the list, returning the removed item.
-Returns `null` if the list is empty.
+Returns `undefined` if the list is empty.

     list.push('one');
     list.push('two');